4-H Youth Development

 PIERCE COUNTY 4-H FAIR PREPARATION

-Believe it or Not – there’s only 2 months & 1 week left before the Pierce County 4-H Fair!
-So, we start with some announcements right now and encourage you to keep a watch out for more preparation information as it becomes available.
+Now there’s only 3 weeks left before the Pierce County 4-H Fair!
+We keep updating the Fair Information so we encourage you to keep a watch out for more preparation information as it becomes available.

 This year marks the beginning of a new way of registering for the Pierce County Fair.
 FairEntry.com is a new product offered by the creators of 4honline.
 Because of this connection you will be able to use your 4honline log-in information to log into FairEntry.
 Personal information will be synced with 4honline each week to ensure the most up to date information.
 If you have registered any animals, they will be copied into FairEntry for you to select as you register for classes.
 Each participant must register for each class and lot they plan on participating in at the fair.

-The system should be available for registration beginning June 15, 2016.
-Check the Pierce County Fair Guides to see what the class and lot numbers are as most of them have changed to the Washington State Fair numbering system.
-All of the animals and some of the non-animal will register through FairEntry.
+The system should be available for registration beginning July 2, 2016.
+Check the Pierce County Fair Guides to see what the class and lot numbers are, as most of them have changed to the Washington State Fair numbering system.
+All of the animals and some of the non-animals will register through FairEntry.
 Most of the sewing and home economics departments will still use paper registration forms as in the past and shift to FairEntry next year.
-All of the Judging and Bowls are list as separate departments from the activity being judged or for bowls.
+All of the Judging and Bowls are listed as separate departments from the activity being judged or for bowls.

 Check the fair guides before you register as most class and lot numbers have changed.
 Register at – http://piercecountyfair.fairentry.com